SpineEventEngine/SpineEventEngine.github.io/docs/introduction/concepts.md

 For example, `Orders`, `UserManagement`, `Shipping` as examples of the contexts of an online retail system.

+### Message Buses

-### Command Bus
+#### Command Bus

-Command Bus is message broker responsible for routing the command to its handler.
+This is a message broker responsible for routing the command to its handler.
 Unlike a [Command Handler](#command-handler), it does not modify the application business model or produces events.

-There can be only one handler per command type registered in the Command Bus.
+There can be only one handler per command type registered in a Command Bus.

+#### Event Bus

+This bus dispatches events to entities that are [subscribed](#event-subscriber) to these events or [react](#event-reactor) on them.

+### Message Stores

-### Command Store
+#### Command Store

-Command Store keeps the history of all the commands of the application and statuses of their execution.
+This store keeps the history of all the commands of the application and statuses of their execution.

-### Event Bus

-Event Bus dispatches events to entities that are [subscribed](#event-subscriber) to these events or [react](#event-reactor) on them.

-### Event Store
+#### Event Store

-Event Store keeps all the events of the application in the chronological order, which also called Event Stream.
+This store keeps all the events of the application in the chronological order, which also called Event Stream.
 This is the main “database” of the Bounded Context.

 New projections are built by passing the event stream “through” them.